stephenrn/FarmFlow/README.md

 3. Make your changes and commit them (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## Contact
-If you have any questions or suggestions, feel free to contact us at [stephenrainevilleta16@gmail.com].